How To Build A People-Centric Culture In 8 EASY Steps!

 Conduct regular pulse surveys with your team.

-There are plenty of incredible survey tools you can use to conduct regular surveys and asses the organizational culture in your company.
-In fact we put together a list of them just for you: Top Pulse Survey Softare.
+There is an incredible pulse survey tool you can use to conduct regular surveys and assess the organizational culture in your company.

 If your organization uses Microsoft Teams on a regular basis, you might want to give Teamflect a try.
 It is the best survey tool in the Microsoft Teams ecosystem and it lets you send out and analyze surveys without ever having to leave Microsoft Teams!